 - 4. The budget is prepared by fund and department with the legal level of control at the department level.
 Administrative control is maintained through the establishment of more detailed account or object class budgets within the departments.
 Emergency expenditures to meet unusual and unforeseen conditions which could not, by reasonable diligent thought and attention, have been included in the original budget, whereby total expenditures of a department have been increased must be authorized by the Court as emergency amendments to the original budget.
 Management may not amend the budget at any level without approval of the Commissioners' Court.
-The Court has the authority to make such changes in the budget, in its judgment of facts, the law warrant, and the interest of the taxpayers demand, provided the amounts budgeted for the current expenditures from the various funds for the County do not exceed appropriations, including fund balances from the prior fiscal periods.
-Amounts shown in the financial statements represent the original budget amounts and all supplemental appropriations.
+The Court has the authority to make such changes in the budget, in its judgment of facts, the law warrant, and the interest of the taxpayers demand, provided the amounts budgeted for the current expenditures from the various funds for the financial statements represent the original budget amounts and all supplemental appropriations.
 Supplemental appropriations to the original adopted budget are in the Final Budget Amounts column of the Budgetary Comparison Schedule for the General Fund and Road and Bridge Special Revenue Fund. - 5.
 Budgets for the General Fund and Road and Bridge Fund are adopted on a basis consistent with GAAP on the modified accrual basis of accounting on an annual basis. - 6.
 Formal budgetary integration on an annual basis is employed as a management control device during the year for the General Fund and Road and Bridge Special Revenue Fund. - 7.
 All appropriations, except those in grant funds, lapse at the end of the County's fiscal year and may be re-budgeted the next year.